stochastic-thread/libc4life/README.md

 ```

 ### scoped, nested functions
-c4life provides a macro to define scoped, nested functions.
+The ```C4LET_FN()``` macro defines scoped, nested functions.
 Only the name is scoped by the macro, the address it points to is valid outside of the let.

 ```C